-- The sponsor and its representatives. - The Institutional Review Board (IRB) << CF-Main SMO Company 2>>< CF-Main Affiliated IN Language 2>> - The U.S. Food and Drug Administration (FDA). - Other regulatory agencies.
+- The sponsor and its representatives. - The Institutional Review Board (IRB) << CF-Main SMO Company 2>>< CF-Main Affiliated IN Language 2>> - The U.S. Food and Drug Administration (FDA).

-FOR CA SITES ONLY: [Your records may also be inspected by the Research Advisory Panel of California (RAPC) or by State and Federal regulatory agencies.] << CF-Main User Defined #3>>
+- Other regulatory agencies. - If you are a California resident, your records may also be inspected by the Research Advisory Panel of California (RAPC) or by State and Federal regulatory agencies.